Evelyn Namara: Founding of Vouch Digital

-Namara's entrepreneurial journey in technology led her to The Innovation Village.
-In 2015, she joined a team aiming to develop a platform to mitigate fraud and corruption in the distribution of international aid and donations from humanitarian agencies, focusing on improving transparency in procurement and distribution processes.
+Namara joined The Innovation Village to pursue an entrepreneurship journey in technology.
+In 2015, she joined a team that wanted to develop a platform that would tackle fraud and corruption in international aid and donations from humanitarian agencies, unclear procurement and distribution processes.

-An opportunity arose when a development organization sought to outsource the creation of a system for tracking and delivering entitlements to last-mile recipients.
-Namara was tasked with the project, provided with an initial capital investment of $25,000 by the organization, and given a one-month timeframe.
-She assembled a team, and together they conceptualized an electronic voucher system designed for the distribution of entitlements, goods, and services.
+Namara learnt about a development organisation that wanted to outsource a foreign company to build for them a system that would track and deliver entitlements to the last-mile. she was given a month to work on the project and also given an initial capital investment of $25,000 by that organization.
+She formed a team and they brainstormed on building an electronic voucher system that would be used to distribute entitlements, goods and services.

-In 2016, Namara and her team developed their first prototype, which was subsequently implemented with Mercy Corps for projects in Northern Karamoja.
-Vouch Digital also collaborated with other international NGOs, including Catholic Relief Services and the World Food Programme.
+In 2016, Namara and her team developed their first prototype and implemented it with MercyCorps on projects in Northern Karamoja.
+She also worked with international NGOs including Catholic Relief Services and World Food Programme.

-In 2019, Namara rebranded her company to Vouch Digital, with a new focus on developing an API to power digital incentives through interaction with multiple software intermediaries.
-Vouch Digital provides voucher management solutions for NGOs, corporate businesses, and governments, facilitating the delivery of digital entitlements globally, which can be redeemed at authorized merchants.
+In 2019, Namara rebranded her company to Vouch, and wanted to develop an API that would fuel digital incentives by interacting with multiple software intermediaries.
+Vouch manages vouchers for NGOs, corporate businesses and governments to deliver digital entitlements across the world that can be redeemed at authorized merchants.

-By 2020, Namara and her team had reportedly served over 250,000 beneficiaries and transacted more than $3 billion with them in the Karamoja sub-region.
+In 2020, Namara and her team had served more than 250,000 beneficiaries and transacted more than $3 billion with them in the Karamoja sub- region.